Wanjiru-cynthia/Portfolio-VaR-model/README.md

 ## Overview
-This project implements a quantitative risk model that estimates the Value at Risk (VaR) of a 5-stock equally weighted portfolio using two methodologies — Historical Simulation and Parametric VaR.
+This project implements a quantitative risk model that estimates the Value at Risk (VaR) of a 5-stock equally weighted portfolio using two methodologies, Historical Simulation and Parametric VaR.

 ## Portfolio